DIY Creepy Bath Bombs

 Image Credit: Francesca Stone

-Finish filling the mold.
-Press both sides down firmly, then add one more teaspoon to one side of the mold before closing.
-Push the sides together letting any excess fall out.
+When you're finished filling the mold, press down on both sides firmly and then add one more teaspoon to one side of the mold before closing it.
+Push the sides together, letting any excess fall out.
 If your mold doesn't have a clip, hold the sides of the mold together using elastic bands.
-Leave the mold in the fridge to set.
+Put the mold in the refrigerator to set.

 Advertisement

-After 24 hours take the mold out of the fridge.
-Warm the outside with your hands then carefully open it up releasing one side of the bath bomb.
+After 24 hours, take the mold out of the fridge.
+Warm the outside with your hands and then carefully open it, releasing one side of the bath bomb.
 Gently ease off the other side of the mold.

 Tip